w3f/polkadot-wiki-old/docs/polkadot/learn/bridges.md

 * Bridge contracts - Smart contracts deployed as bridges between Polkadot and external chains.
 * Cross parachain communication - no contracts needed.
-* In-built birdging modules - Bridging to Polkadot from an external chain via a purpose built module.
+* In-built bridging modules - Bridging to Polkadot from an external chain via a purpose built module.

 ## Bridge Contracts